 If you're feeling a sharp pain between your third and fourth toes you may have developed a foot condition called Morton's Neuroma.
 What's that you wonder?
 It's a problem caused by any irritation which leads to thickening of tissue surrounding the nerve that travels to the third and fourth toes.

-Recent research at the Royal College of Surgeons of Edinburgh found that Morton's neuroma has climbed by 115% percent (more than doubled) in women between 40 and 69 in the past 10 years.
+A research study in 2015 at the Royal College of Surgeons of Edinburgh found that Morton's neuroma has climbed by 115% percent (more than doubled) in women between 40 and 69 in the past 10 years.
 Women who wore high heels greater than 2 inches were at greater risk.

-Although it's true that high heels are often the culprit--neuromas develop four times as often in women than men--avoiding heels aren't the only way to prevent this condition.
+Although it's true that high heels are often the culprit--neuromas are 8-10 times more likely to develop in women than men--avoiding heels isn't the only way to prevent this condition.
 Men and woman who wear shoes that are too tight or have a narrow toe box or participate in sports activities such as running are also more likely to develop this painful condition.

 But no need to worry.
 At the Foot and Ankle Center of Lake City we've helped men and women resolve this problem hundreds of times.

-Ice - to initially relieve the pain and swelling.
+Start by using ice to relieve the pain and swelling.
 We recommend 20 minutes on and 20 minutes off a couple of times a day.

-Orthotics - when metatarsal pads are insufficient custom orthotics are used to more precisely support the metatarsals.
-A custom metatarsal pad is incorporated into the orthotics.
+When metatarsal pads are insufficient, custom orthotics are used to more precisely support the metatarsals.
+A custom metatarsal pad is often incorporated into the orthotics.

-Roomier shoes - if your shoes are squeezing your feet, purchase shoes with a wider toe box.
+If your shoes are squeezing your feet, purchase shoes with a wider toe box.
 Be sure you get the proper fit for running shoes as well dress shoes.
 The website, Barking Dog Shoes, has many fashionable options.

-Cortisone injections - our office uses guided cortisone injections to help relieve neuroma pain.
+Our office uses guided alcohol injections to help relieve neuroma pain.